lisamelton/video_transcoding/README.md

 Use the `--small` option if you're short on storage space.

-Use the `--quick` option if you're in a hurry or you have a huge number of files to transcode.
+Use the `--quick` option if you're in a hurry.

 Apply unambiguous crop values from `detect-crop` after review.